mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Whenever this minion is moved for any reason, it deals 2 damage to all enemies around it.

 name:     Four Winds Magi
-text:     Whenever you cast a spell, deal 1 damage to enemy General and restore 1 Health to your General.
+text:     Whenever you cast a spell, deal 1 damage to enemy General and restore 1❤️ to your General.

 name:     Keshrai Fanblade
 text:     Deploy: Next turn, opponent's spells cost 2 more to cast.

 name:     Kindling
-text:     Whenever you cast a spell, your nearby Arcanyst minions gain +1 Attack.
+text:     Whenever you cast a spell, your nearby Arcanyst minions gain +1⚔️.

 name:     Manakite Drifter
 text:     When this minion is built, gain +2 mana this turn.